BlaqueDevs/se-assignment-day-5-technical-writing-and-review-mutheeEverlyn/README.md

 -Casual & conversational for social media, blogs and public discussions.
 -Professional & precise for business reports, documentation and technical papers.

-1f.
+f.
 Make It Interactive & Engaging
 -Use Q&A sections, quizzes, or real-world case studies to keep different audiences engaged.

 ## 3. How can you gauge the existing knowledge of your audience to avoid overwhelming them with jargon?